 If you want to really master the arts of powerlifting and Olympic weightlifting, you’re gonna need some specialized footwear.
 Trust us: The last thing you want while hoisting a 200-lb barbell over your head is feeling unstable or off-balance.

 The companies don’t make or sell nearly as many men’s weightlifting or powerlifting shoes as they do running footwear.

 Therefore, they have a harder time recovering development and production costs and so have to charge more per foot.

 That said, as time has passed some manufacturers have limited the number of models they introduce as well as the number of upgrades that cost them money.

 As a result, the prices of most good lifting shoes have seen a bit of a downward trend.

-Not so much that the best weightlifting shoes are actually cheap, but prices are generally moving in the right direction.
+Not so much that the best weightlifting shoes are cheap, but prices are generally moving in the more wallet-friendly direction.